-The financial report of Probiomics Limited (the Company) for the year ended 30 June 2006 was authorised for issue in accordance with a resolution of the directors on 29th September 2006.
+The financial report of Probiomics Limited (the Company) and its controlled entity (the Group) for the year ended 30 June 2007 was authorised for issue in accordance with a resolution of directors on 27 September 2007.

 Probiomics Limited is a company limited by shares incorporated in Australia whose shares are publicly listed on the Australian Stock Exchange.